MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-cust-migration.md

  - Optional but recommended: Refresh the existing Human Resources sandbox environment by using a copy of the Human Resources production environment.
  - Create a new Dataverse environment by using the Power Platform admin center.
- - Copy the existing Dataverse environment, which is linked to the standalone Human Resources app, to the environment that you created in the previous step.
+ - Copy the existing Dataverse environment, which is linked to the standalone Human Resources, to the environment that you created in the previous step.

 > [!NOTE]
 > When you add a database, ensure that the **Enable Dynamics 365 apps** option is set to **Yes**.
 For detailed information, see [Prepare a Power Platform environment](hr-cust-migration.md#prepare-a-power-platform-environment).